frabbit01/ChallengePacs3/README.md

 data.json: File that is read to initialize the forcing term, the exact solution, the number of points on each dimension of the matrix and
             Dirichlet boundary conditions (1 sx, 2 up, 3 dx, 4 down).

-main.cpp: Implementation of the parallel jacobi method Parallel.hpp: Declaration of auxiliary functions called in the main file:
+main.cpp: Implementation of the parallel jacobi method

+Parallel.hpp: Declaration of auxiliary functions called in the main file:

             - a local stop criterion

             - one parallel Jacobi iteration

             - L2 error

-            - a function that imposes boundary condition on a matrix Parallel.cpp: Definition of these funcions -muparser_fun.hpp: File that contains a method that translates a string into a function
+            - a function that imposes boundary condition on a matrix Parallel.cpp: Definition of these functions

+muparser_fun.hpp: File that contains a method that translates a string into a function

--writeVTK: File that contains methods to translate a matrix into a VTK file.
+writeVTK: File that contains methods to translate a matrix into a VTK file.
         (it was modified from the approach seen in the laboratories in order to accept Matrix objects)

--Doxyfile: File that contains indications to generate documentation correctly (used in the makefile, make doc).
+Doxyfile: File that contains indications to generate documentation correctly (used in the makefile, make doc).
 The Doxygen folder contains the documentation.